CumulusNetworks/docs/content/cumulus-linux/Layer-3/Redistribute-Neighbor.md

 {{% imgOld 0 %}}

-### <span>Configure the Leaf(s)</span>
+### <span>Configure the Leaf(s)s</span>

-The following steps demonstrate how to configure leaf01, but the same steps can be applied to any of the leafs.
+The following steps demonstrate how to configure leaf01, but you can follow the same steps can be applied ton any of the leafs.

+<summary>NCLU Commands </summary>

 1. Configure the host facing ports, using the same IP address on both host-facing interfaces as well as a /32 prefix.
 In this case, swp1 and swp2 are configured as they are the ports facing server01 and
     server02:

         cumulus@leaf01:~$ net add loopback lo ip address 10.0.0.11/32 cumulus@leaf01:~$ net add interface swp1-2 ip address 10.0.0.11/32
         cumulus@leaf01:~$ net pending
         cumulus@leaf01:~$ net commit

     The commands produce the following configuration in the `/etc/network/interfaces` file:
+2. Enable the daemon so it starts at bootup, then start the daemon:

+        cumulus@leaf01:~$ sudo systemctl enable rdnbrd.service
+        cumulus@leaf01:~$ sudo systemctl restart rdnbrd.service

+3. Configure routing:

+    1. Define a route-map that matches on the host-facing interfaces:

+            cumulus@leaf01:~$ net add routing route-map REDIST_NEIGHBOR permit 10 match interface swp1
+            cumulus@leaf01:~$ net add routing route-map REDIST_NEIGHBOR permit 20 match interface swp2

+    2. Import routing table 10 and apply the route-map:

+            cumulus@leaf01:~$ net add routing import-table 10 route-map REDIST_NEIGHBOR

+    3. Redistribute the imported *table* routes in into the appropriate routing protocol.
+        ****BGP:****

+            cumulus@leaf01:~$ net add bgp autonomous-system 65001
+            cumulus@leaf01:~$ net add bgp ipv4 unicast redistribute table 10

+        **OSPF:**

+            cumulus@leaf01:~$ net add ospf redistribute table 1

+4. Save the configuration by committing your changes.

+        cumulus@leaf01:~$ net pending
+        cumulus@leaf01:~$ net commit

+<summary>vtsh Commands </summary>

+1. Edit the `/etc/network/interfaces` file to configure the host facing ports, using the same IP address on both host-facing interfaces as well as a /32 prefix.
+In this case, swp1 and swp2 are configured as they are the ports facing server01 and server02:

+        cumulus@leaf01:~$ sudo nano /etc/network/interfaces

         auto lo
         iface lo inet loopback
           address 10.0.0.11/32

         auto swp1
         iface swp1
           address 10.0.0.11/32

         auto swp2
         iface swp2
           address 10.0.0.11/32
+        ...

 2. Enable the daemon so it starts at bootup:
+, then start the daemon:

         cumulus@leaf01:~$ sudo systemctl enable rdnbrd.service

 3. Start the daemon:

         cumulus@leaf01:~$ sudo systemctl restart rdnbrd.service

-4. Configure routing:
+43. Configure routing:

+    1. Add the table as routes into the local routing table:

+            cumulus@leaf01:~$ sudo vtysh

+            leaf01# configure terminal
+            leaf01(config)# ip import-table 10

-    1. Define a route-map that matches on the host-facing interfaces:
+    2. Define a route-map that matches on the host-facing interfaces:

-            cumulus@leaf01:~$ net add routing route-map REDIST_NEIGHBOR permit 10 match interface swp1
+            cumulus@leaf01:~$ net add routingleaf01(config)# route-map REDIST_NEIGHBOR permit 10
+            leaf01(config-route-map)# match interface swp1
-            cumulus@leaf01:~$ net add routing route-map REDIST_NEIGHBOR permit 20 match interface swp2
+            cumulus@leaf01:~$ net add routingleaf01(config-route-map)# route-map REDIST_NEIGHBOR permit 20
+            leaf01(config-route-map)# match interface swp2

-    2. Import routing table 10 and apply the route-map:
+    23. Import routing table 10 and apply the route-map:

-            cumulus@leaf01:~$ net add routing import-table 10 route-map REDIST_NEIGHBOR
+            cumulus@leaf01:~$ net add routing import-Apply that route-map to routes imported into *table*:

+            leaf01(config)# ip protocol table 10 route-map REDIST_NEIGHBOR

-    3. Redistribute the imported *table* routes in into the appropriate routing protocol.
+    34. Redistribute the imported *table* routes in into the appropriate routing protocol.
         **BGP:**